UofT-DSI/gen_data/README.md

 ## Description

-This module provides learners with the knowledge foundations necessary to conduct statistical analysis of genetic association study data.
+This module provides learners with the knowledge foundations necessary to conduct statistical analysis of genetic association studies data.
 It features a series of lectures and hands-on coding sessions covering key topics, including fundamental concepts in population genetics, population structure in genetic association studies, quality control in genetic data and genome-wide association studies.
-The microcredential places strong emphasis on the use of modern computational tools such as PLINK, LocusFocus, and real-world data applications to preparing learners for both academic and applied careers in statistical genetics and genetic epidemiology.
+The module places strong emphasis on the use of modern computational tools such as PLINK, LocusFocus, and real-world data applications to prepare learners for both academic and applied careers in statistical genetics and genetic epidemiology.

 ## Learning Outcomes